vrtstartup/Social-Video-Tools/backlog.md

 # list of to-do's
+  * confirmation email on registration to verify account
   * testing (deploy, templater bot, different formats and dimensions, automate testing)
   * cancel a job and do cleanup (remove from ffmpeg queue manage statuses)
   * cancel a job mid-render